RAILWAY STREET 467

 Railway Street in the 60's going by the lady who is wearing either a micro skirt or hot pants.

 Perhaps the lady or her daughter who is beside can tell me who they are.
-On the right is the corner of the Ulster Bar, to the left the first shop is Kuality 60 mins Dry Cleaners, next is Flashy Fare, then Terry's, and finally the Protestant Hall.
+On the right is the corner of the Ulster Bar, to the left the first shop is Kuality 60 mins Dry Cleaners, next is Flashy Fare, then Terry's, two more shops then the Protestant Hall.

 REID WEDDING 1713